MelbourneBitDevs/meetup/README.md

+Please post any noteworthy topics for next month in the [GitHub issue](https://github.com/MelbourneBitDevs/MelbBitDevs/issues)!

 ## Melbourne Bitdevs

 Melbourne Bitdevs is on the last thursday of every month at the RMIT Blockchain Hub from 6pm with topics starting at 6:30pm.